Services for mental disorders: Traditional and alternative services

 Traditional healing centers are popular worldwide and provide accessible mental health services for the native population.
 This community-based practice is led by folk healers, who use herbal remedies, spiritual rituals, and indigenous perspectives to provide comfort for individuals.
 These services are highly culture-specific and, therefore, its structure varies across the globe.
 Traditional healing approaches are sometimes used alongside conventional or western medicine.

 In addition, each country has its own view on mental health disorders.
 While many nations share advocacy for mental health, there are still several countries that stigmatize medical or behavioral treatment for these disease states.
 Examples of these are Canada and China, such that both have high mental health illness rates but low utilization rates of mental health services.
 While the cause of this is unknown, it is believed to be due to general stigma in those communities towards seeking help for mental health.

+Problems with mental health services

+Expanding increase in demand

+As awareness of mental health increases more and more people require mental health services.
+According to studies in 2023 over half of adults(54.7%) suffering from a mental illness are not receiving treatment, and almost a 3rd(28.2%) of adults with mental illness cannot get the treatment they need.
+There is increasing demand for new paths to provide mental services such as telehealth to make the distribution of services more streamlined along with need for more service providers to account for growing demand for treatment.